JavierCantoH/UIKit-SimonSays/README.md

 Credits 🙌

-The UIKit-SimonSays project was created by Javier Canto Hernández.
+The UIKit-SimonSays project was created by Javier Canto.
 The project was inspired by the Simon Says game and the Swift 4.2 and iOS 12 Development: Learn to Build Apps course on Udemy.

 License 📜